Telemark Lodge: History

 However, renovations were too costly and the Lodge was closed for the 2014 winter season.

-Mount Telemark Properties reportedly offered part of the purchased property (including the lodge itself) to Central Cross Country Ski Association ("CXC") in an effort to preserve the start location of the American Birkebeiner.
+Mount Telemark Properties offered part of the purchased property (including the lodge itself) to Central Cross Country Ski Association ("CXC") in an effort to preserve the start location of the American Birkebeiner.
 After years of neglect it was demolished in 2021.

 American Birkebeiner

 Telemark Lodge was home to the American Birkebeiner cross-country skiing event founded by Tony Wise in 1973.
 Tony got his inspiration for the event from Norway's Birkebeiner.
 The race attracted thousands of skiers and spectators to the resort in late February each year, and in fact was the largest annual event for the resort.

 Culinary history

-Emeril Lagasse was at Telemark Lodge from 1978 to 1980.
-Other published biographies say he was in New England during that time period.
+Emeril Lagasse was a chef at Telemark Lodge from 1978 to 1980.